mahdi-hajian/vscode-shelf/README.md

    - A quick pick dialog will appear with all files in the shelf entry
    - Select the files you want to restore (use Space to select multiple)
    - Selected files will be restored to your workspace
+   - Tip: set `shelf.unshelve.forceOverride` to `true` if you want this command to overwrite files without showing conflict prompts

 ### Managing Shelves